cudmore/PyMapManager/docs/docs/dev-notes.md

 ## redis flask server

-We need to use a global database when running production server where mmserver is spawned into maultiple processes and can not share `global` python objects.
+We need to use a global database when running production server where mmserver is spawned into multiple processes and can not share `global` python objects.
+Redis requires a bit of work to package objects into json serializable objects so for now just use pickle to do the heaver lifting.
+Map rr30 is ~24 MB when pickled, rough estimate is we get ~44 picked maps per 1 GB of memory (in practice we will get a bit more).

 ```
 #!/bin/python